stevenabreu7/dbws/mysql-queries.md

 3) Get all users that host at least one event

 ```
-SELECT U
+SELECT DISTINCT U
-FROM User U, Owns O
+FROM User U, Organizer O
-WHERE U.uid IN (SELECT )
+WHERE U.uid IN (SELECT O.uid FROM Organizer O)
 ```

 4) Get the names of all users that participate in at least one event

 ```
 SELECT DISTINCT U
-FROM User U, Participating P
+FROM User U, SingularAttendance SA, RecurringAttendance RA
-WHERE U.uid = P.uid
+WHERE U.uid = SA.uid OR U.uid = RA.uid
 ```

 5) Get all events taking place in a specific location